jph0789/jph-tooltip-plugin/README.md

 # jph-tooltip-plugin
-A basic jQuery tooltips Plugin with detailed built process
+A basic jQuery tooltips Plugin with detailed tutorial and built process